 Negotiates for a Fair Settlement

-If the insurance company responds to your claim with a lowball settlement, your lawyer will work to negotiate a settlement that is actually fair to you.
+If the insurance company responds to your claim with a lowball settlement, your lawyer will work to negotiate a settlement that is fair to you.
 This is nearly impossible to do on your own, and you could miss out on a lot of money without a lawyer.

 Represents You in Court